When Do You Need to Update Your Safety Data Sheets?

 The three-year rule under WHMIS 1988 made it clear when a material safety data sheet (MSDS) update was required.
 While it was easy to understand, the time and effort to update the MSDSs every three years was more than most organizations could handle.

-With WHMIS 2015, SDSs do not expire, which can save you the time and the expense of updating SDSs that have no significant changes.
+Unlike MSDSs, SDSs do not expire.
+This change saves you the time and the expense of updating SDSs that have no significant changes.
 However, if a supplier does not inform you of a change, you likely will not know when an SDS should be updated.

 This can be a huge but necessary challenge for workplaces with hundreds – or even thousands – of SDSs.
 If a worker has an urgent need to find an SDS, a well-organized, up-to-date collection can mean the difference between life and death.